-Marion Beckerink, a native of Philadelphia, Pennsylvania, is currently the Director of Development at the Robert H. Jackson Center in Jamestown.
-She previously worked as a Staff Attorney with the U.S. District Court for the N.D. of Ohio in Cleveland for 21 years until her retirement in 2014.
-That same year, Marion remarried and moved to Jamestown to be with her husband, Rod, a recently retired history teacher at Southwestern High School.
+Marion, a native of Philadelphia, Pennsylvania, is currently the Director of Development at the Robert H. Jackson Center in Jamestown.
+She worked as a Staff Attorney with the U.S. District Court for the N.D. of Ohio in Cleveland for 21 years until her retirement in 2014.
+That same year, Marion remarried and moved to Jamestown to be with her husband, Rod, a recently-retired history teacher at Southwestern High School.
+Marion currently chairs the Development and Fundraising Committee at CCHS and is on the Governance Committee, having joined the board in 2018.
 Marion and Rod live in Jamestown and enjoy off-highway trips throughout the country.
-Her son lives and works as a full-time musician in Brooklyn, NY.
+Her son lives and works as a full-time musician in Brooklyn, New York.
 Marion grew up with a lifelong love of animals, but now (living in a pet allergy home) is aunt to three dogs and four cats she visits as often as possible.